Published 27th of April 2021

 A clean desk policy should be adopted because of the many benefits it can provide your business.

 1. Compliance with GDPR

 The primary reason for creating a clean desk policy is the additional information security it creates.
 By ensuring that no sensitive documents are left on display, external parties such as cleaners or building staff won’t have access to them out of hours.

 Not only helpful for compliance with GDPR, but a clean desk policy can also be an important step towards obtaining additional accreditations, such as ISO 27001.
 For these accreditations, it’s important to show evidence of compliance across the company, not just at the top level.
 A well-designed clean desk policy does the job perfectly.

 2. Reduction of waste

 Another advantage is the reduction of waste.
 As we’ll explore in a later section, clean desk policies naturally lead to fewer documents being printed and circulating round the office.
-A CDP also tends to require a more regulated way of disposing of unneeded documents, which means that it’s much easier to enforce company-wide recycling as the preferred method, whether that’s through your own paper bins or an external waste management company.
+A clear desk policy also tends to require a more regulated way of disposing of unneeded documents, which means that it’s much easier to enforce company-wide recycling as the preferred method, whether that’s through your own paper bins or an external waste management company.